Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Multiplayer Federated Learning: Definition and Related Work

 While this line of work also studied federated learning in the context of minimax optimization and games, it is totally different from MpFL.
-As we explained above, the setup in this scenario assumes that each FL client has access to both players of the minimax game, and they do not take the \emph{multiplayer} aspect into account.
-In contrast, in our setting, we assume that each client is a player of a large-scale multiplayer game who only has access to their objective $f_i$ and its gradient and only updates their action $x^i$.
-In our work, we design the novel \abbvname algorithm, which is suitable for the MpFL setting, a task not possible using the existing Local SGDA and Local SEG methods.
+The setup assumes that \emph{each FL client adjusts the actions of both players $x$ and $y$ of the minimax game}, and does not take the \emph{multiplayer} aspect into account.
+In contrast, in MpFL, we assume that each client $i$ is a player of a large-scale multiplayer game who \emph{only adjusts their own action $x^i$} in the interest of optimizing their own objective $f_i$.
+In our work, we design the novel \abbvname algorithm suitable for MpFL, as the existing Local SGDA and Local SEG methods cannot handle the setup.